-Critics have suggested that there is much more nuance and complication when it comes to the correlation between Rotten Tomatoes and ticket sales.
+Critics have suggested that there is much more nuance and complication when it comes to the correlation between a Rotten Tomatoes rating and ticket sales.
 And while we will not get into that in this article, I think there is something to be said psychologically about seeing a rating right before you make your choice.
-But I digress.

 As the reviews come in, The Tomatometer measures the positive reviews against the negative ones and assigns either an overall score of fresh or rotten rating to the film or television show.

 A red tomato score indicating its fresh status, is designated when at least 60% of the reviews are positive.

 A green splat indicating rotten status, is displayed when less than 60% of the reviews are positive.